An Adaptive Stochastic Sequential Quadratic Programming with Differentiable Exact Augmented Lagrangians: Acknowledgments

 \section{Acknowledgments}

-Sen Na would like to thank Nick Gould for helping on the implementation of CUTEst on Julia.
+We would like to thank Associated Editor and two anonymous reviewers for helpful and instructive comments.
+Sen Na would like to thank Nick Gould for helping with the implementation of CUTEst in Julia.
 This material was completed in part with resources provided by the University of Chicago Research Computing Center.
 This material was based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research (ASCR) under Contract DE-AC02-06CH11347 and by NSF through award CNS-1545046.